Showing posts with label sand. Show all posts

 We ordered three chicken fingers, corn fritters, green beans, and cornbread.

 Our next stop was Daphne at the Little Bethel Baptist Church, built in 1867.
-We took a few pictures of the church and a Historic marker nearby.
+We took a few pictures of the church and a nearby historic marker.

-Our next stop was at the US Sports Academy Walk of Fame Daphne, where we sat in the metal of runners, baseball players, football players, basketball players, Swimmers, Weight lifters, Gymnasts, bikers, and golfers.
+Our next stop was the US Sports Academy Walk of Fame in Daphne, where we sat among runners, baseball players, football players, basketball players, Swimmers, weightlifters, Gymnasts, bikers, and golfers.

 US Sports Academy Walk of Fame Daphne Baseball Player Statue